transferwise/pipelinewise/docs/user_guide/schema_changes.rst

 Versioning columns
 ''''''''''''''''''

-Target connectors are versioning columns **when data type change detected** in the source table.
+Target connectors are versioning columns **when data type change is detected** in the source table.
 Versioning columns means that the old column with the old datatype is renamed by adding a timestamp to column name and a new column with the new data type will be added to the table.